 Charlie’s family home, the site of numerous wedding mishaps and much drama, also feels like another character as evocative descriptions help readers understand Charlie’s grief over losing this key part of her youth.

 While Save the Date is ostensibly a story about a wedding where everything that can go wrong does, Charlie’s character arc is about a lot more as she comes to terms with growing up and realizes that her longtime crush and even her family memories have realities that don’t quite match up with her idealized memories and hopes.

 Save the Date is a fast-paced, hilarious novel filled with big personalities and memorable moments.
-A sold story about accepting change, embracing imperfections, and making peace with life’s complexities.
+A solid story about accepting change, embracing imperfections, and making peace with life’s complexities.
 Highly recommended.